Silver coin: Bullion coins

 Various governments mint, or authorize the minting of, silver bullion coins with a nominal face value in the national currency.
 The face value is nominal because the value stated on the coin is much less than the value of the silver in the coin.

 Silver rounds

-Privately minted "silver rounds" or "generic silver rounds" are called "rounds" instead of "coins" because the US Mint and other government mints reserves the use of the word "coin" for Government Issued currency with a face value expressed in the national currency.
+Privately minted "silver rounds" or "generic silver rounds" are called "rounds" instead of "coins" because the US Mint and other government mints reserve the use of the word "coin" for government-issued currency with a face value expressed in the national currency.
 The privately minted "rounds" usually have a set weight of 1 ozt of 99.9% silver, with the dimensions of 2.54 mm thick and 39 mm across.
-These carry all sorts of designs, from assayer/mine backed bullion to engravable gifts, automobiles, firearms, armed forces commemorative, and holidays.
+These carry all sorts of designs, from assayer/mine-backed bullion to engravable gifts, automobiles, firearms, armed forces commemorative, and holidays.
 Unlike silver bullion coins, silver rounds carry no face value and are not considered legal tender.
 Similarly, both government and private sector mints issue silver bars for investors and collectors without a nominal face value.